devsecops/bootcamp/README.md

 * DevOps and IT professionals with Development, Security and/or Operations skills
 * IT Security Professionals looking to transform their skills and remove gatekeeper processes
 * DevOps professionals seeking to understand security
+* IT Professionals seeking to understand the cultural differences of DevOps and Building Security into workloads

 # Curriculum
 You cannot learn the right things to do until you fail a few times.
 The DevSecOps Bootcamp is 9 weeks with each week dedicated to a new lesson.
 Details: [Curriculum](CURRICULUM.md)